 - As Section 25 Company

 In India, societies are governed by a central act called Societies Registration Act, 1860.
-All the states in India have adopted this act (with or without modifications) to create authorities at state level that register non-profit organizations.
+All the states in India have adopted this act (with or without modifications) to create authorities at state level that register non-profit societies.

 - The main documents in the registration of a society are Memorandum of Association (MOA) and Rules and Regulations (RR).
 These two documents are written/printed/typed on plain papers.